castlemaninc/flexbox-visualizer/README.md

-# Flexbox Demonstrated - Day 4 of 100 #100DaysOfCode
+# Flexbox Visualizer - Day 4 of 100 #100DaysOfCode
-Currently this project demonstrates flexbox properties related to an element's parent container.
+Currently this project allows a user to visualize flexbox properties.

 ### The Flexbox properties that are demonstrated are: